messengerbag/SpeechBubble/docs/SpeechBubble.md

 `readonly String SpeechBubble.Text`

-Get the text of this speech bubble
+Get the text of this speech bubble.

 ### SpeechBubble.BubbleSprite

 `readonly DynamicSprite* SpeechBubble.BubbleSprite`

-Get the rendered version of this speech bubble, as a DynamicSprite.
+Get the rendered version of this speech bubble, as a `DynamicSprite`.

 ### SpeechBubble.BubbleOverlay